First published in The Pink on Saturday, November 20, 2010.

 It doesn’t harm anyone and it provides the perfect platform for loads of us to ponder what it was like over the years – better, worse or pretty much no different.

-From great games to awful players we all have our stand-out moments – not from all of the 125 years, for obvious reasons, but a large fraction is certainly covered by the more senior members of the fan base.
+From great games to awful players we all have our stand-out moments – not from all of the 125 years, for obvious reasons, but a large fraction is certainly covered by the more senior members of the

-With that in mind, I was thinking about the (numerous) managers we’ve had since I started supporting Saints under the last days of Chris Nicholl some 20 years ago – and what were the best aspects of each.
+With that in mind, I was thinking about the (numerous) managers we’ve had since I started supporting Saints under the last days of Chris Nicholl some 20 years ago – and what were the best aspects

 As you can appreciate, for some managers it was easier than others.